perkowitz/issho/doc/hachi/modules/beat.md

 ### Steps

 Steps occupy the 7th and 8th rows of the grid.
-Step editing has five modes, selected by the edit mode pads: gate, velocity, jump, play, and pitch.
+Step editing has five modes, selected by the edit mode pads: gate, velocity, pitch, and jump.
 In gate mode, tapping a step button toggles that step in the track between PLAY and REST, and selects it for velocity editing.
 If the ```tiesEnabled``` configuration option is set, then tapping a step cycles through PLAY, TIE, and REST.
 PLAY means that the note will be played and any previous notes will be stopped.
 REST means that any previous notes will be stopped without a new note